 - 1. The Executive Board is the mover of almost all the recommendations that arise from the Agenda, which it approves before it comes to the Annual Meeting.
-This process, established by the Covenant Bylaws, ensures a coordinated mission, and avoids possible contradictory recommendations from various official sources.
+This process, established by the Covenant Bylaws, ensures a coordinated mission and avoids possible contradictory recommendations from various official sources.
 All recommendations are subject to the amendment, referral, or rejection of the meeting.
-As the mover of most of the recommendations on the Agenda, a spokesperson for the Board is usually granted what the Rules call "preference in recognition."
+As the mover of most of the recommendations on the Agenda, a spokesperson for the Board is usually granted what Robert's Rules call "preference in recognition."
 This is the privilege of a mover to speak first to a motion.
-(Please note that motions arising from a Board, Commission, or Committee do not require a second; they already have more than one supporter.) - 2.
-The Board of the Ordered Ministry reports directly to the Annual Meeting after obtaining the approval of the Covenant Ministerium to its recommendations. - 3.
-Commissions and Committees are basically study groups who formulate statements which may become the official statements of an Annual Meeting.
-All of these are reported through the Executive Board, though the Board may allow statements to reach the floor without agreeing to them, submitting them directly to the judgment of the meeting.
+(Please note that motions arising from a board, commission, or committee do not require a second as they already have more than one supporter.) - 2.
+The Board of the Ordered Ministry reports directly to the Annual Meeting after obtaining the approval of the Covenant Ministerium to its recommendations. - Commissions and committees are basically study groups who formulate statements which may become the official statements of an Annual Meeting.
+All of these are reported through the Executive Board.